VictoriaMetrics/VictoriaMetrics/docs/goals.md

 # Non-goals

+1. Convincing people to use VictoriaMetrics components when there are better suited solutions exist for their tasks, since users will become angry at VictoriaMetrics after they discover better solutions.
+1. Breaking links to [VictoriaMetrics docs](https://docs.victoriametrics.com/), since users will be unhappy seeing 404 page or unexpected results after they click some old link somewhere on the Internet or in the internal knowledge base.
+1. Breaking backwards compatibility in new releases, since users will be unhappy when their working setup breaks after the upgrade.
-1. Adding non-trivial features, which require significant changes in the code and the architecture.
-   Such features may break the essential functionality of VictoriaMetrics components, so a big share of the existing users may become unhappy after the upgrade.
+1. Adding non-trivial features, which require significant changes in the code and the architecture, since these features may break the essential functionality of VictoriaMetrics components, so a big share of the existing users may become unhappy after the upgrade.
 1. Adding unnecessary abstractions, since they may worsen project maintainability in the future.
 1. Implementing all the features users ask.
 These features should fit [the goals](#goals) of VictoriaMetrics.
-Other features must be closed as `won't implement`.
+   Other feature requests must be closed as `won't implement`, with the link to this page.
 1. Merging all the pull requests users submit.
 These pull requests should fit [the goals](#goals) of VictoriaMetrics.
-Other pull requests must be closed as `won't merge`.
+   Other pull requests must be closed as `won't merge`, with the link to this page.
 1. Slowing down CI/CD pipelines with non-essential tasks, since this results in development velocity slowdown.
-1. Slowing down development velocity with non-essential requirements.
+1. Slowing down development velocity by introducing non-essential requirements.